BITSS-OPA/opa-deworming/code/01_final_opa.md

   "A3.
 All income of A1",
   "A3.
 All income of A1, with ext.",
   "A3.
 All income of A2.
 Main Policy Estimate"
+  # "A4.
+Intergenerational Mortality",
+  # "A4.
+All income of A2 and Intergenerational Mortality"
   )
 ```